Neurodiversity at La Trobe

 Community Co-Design and Leadership

-We prioritise engagement with the neurodiversity community in shaping the aims and initiatives for our Neurodiversity Project.
-Our Neurodiversity Project Manager Beth Radulski is also La Trobe’s first openly Autistic Autism researcher.
-The Neurodiversity Project draws upon Beth’s research and lived experience to improve the overall university experience for Neurominority staff and student populations.
+We prioritise engagement with our Neurominority/Neurodivergent community in shaping the aims and initiatives for our Neurodiversity Project.
+Our Neurodiversity Project team and networks are led by several individuals with lived experience.
 We also offer several different opportunities for Neurominority staff and students to collaborate on the project, including a placement subject that allows eligible students to intern on the project for credit towards their degree.

 For more information, please e-mail Neurodiversity@latrobe.edu.au